Vivekqc123/Portfolio/README.md

 # Install Vercel CLI
 npm install -g vercel

-# Login and deploy
-vercel
-Or connect your GitHub repo to Vercel or Netlify directly and deploy with 1 click.

 📄 License
 MIT License — feel free to use and modify this portfolio for personal use.